How to Tell if a Wall is Insulated (Quick Answer)

 Check Behind the Baseboards

-Usually, there is a space at the bottom of the drywall where the baseboard is.
+Usually, there is a space at the bottom of the wall between the floor and the drywall.

 You can easily pull off the baseboard – you just have to be careful you don’t damage the drywall.